dnephin/assert/README.rst

 responsible for generating a helpful error message.

 `stretchr/testify/assert <https://github.com/stretchr/testify#assert-package>`_
-also provides a set of assertions, however they suffer from some of the same problems.
-A failure messages is required for most assertions.
+also provides a set of assertions, however they use ``t.Errorf()`` to report an error instead of failing the test.